arnowelzel/lightbox-photoswipe/readme.txt

 3) When dragging the picture to the top, there is no additional fade out animation when closing the picture.

 4) When looping is disabled, this also applies to the desktop view.

+5) The grey placeholder for images when opening the lightbox is not visible (this was accomplished by adding `display: none;` for the placeholder).

 = Licensing =